fossasia/meilix-artwork/README.md

 meilix-artwork comprises the sources for the two plymouth bootscreen theme packages for Meilix.

-The naming follows the convention on debian family distributions see xubuntu-artwork etc.
+The naming follows the convention on Debian family distributions see xubuntu-artwork etc.

 We plan use Travis for debuilding the two debian packages, one for logo, one for text based startup screen.